Market Movements, Volatility, and Trends Evaluation

 Fundamental trend : Bullish

-The buying pressure decreases at a steady rate, the predominant selling pressure stagnates.
+The buying pressure is increasing at a steady pace, while the prevailing selling pressure remains stagnant.

-Its bullish movements should be limited to its resistance zone 5161 / 5176.
+Its bearish movements should be limited to its support zone 5927 / 5915.

 Volatility HV * 21 D. 252 D. LTV